 Be Prepared for Traffic

-The tulip fields are actually in Woodburn which is about a 30-minute drive south of Portland.
-We were surprised a little that there was a long line of cars waiting to get in, and that there were other long lines of cars coming from other directions.
+The tulip fields are actually in Woodburn which is about a 30-minute drive south of downtown Portland.
+We were a little surprised when we pulled up behind a long line of cars waiting to get in and that there were other long lines of cars coming from other directions.
 It was kind of like getting into the parking lot of Disneyland.